davidneu/docker-clojure-postgresql-example/README.md

 ##  Emacs
-	To use sql-postgres mode to access the database from the host, put the following in your init.el file, substituting the correct path for the sql-postgres-program variable:
+	1. To use sql-postgres mode to access the database from the host, put the following in your init.el file, substituting the correct path for the sql-postgres-program variable:

 	   (use-package sql-mode
 		   :init
 		   (setq sql-postgres-program "~/projects/myapp/myapp-psql")
 		   (setq sql-postgres-login-params nil))

-	If you don't use use-package, simply setting the sql-postgres-program and sql-postgres-login-params should work.
+	   If you don't use use-package, simply setting the sql-postgres-program and sql-postgres-login-params should
+	   work.

+	2. It can helpful to a function such as the following to init.el:

+	   (defun myapp-buffers ()
+		   (interactive)
+		   (cd "~/projects/myapp")
+		   (ansi-term "/bin/bash" "docker-clj-psql")
+		   (end-of-buffer)
+		   (ansi-term "/bin/bash" "docker-clj-repl")
+		   (end-of-buffer))

 ## Follow Up
 	1. To change the name of the project
 	   $ ./set-project-name.sh newname